Can I Hire Someone to Drive My Car for Me? Yes — Here's How Driveaway Works

 1. Request a Quote and Share Your Vehicle Details

-Start by filling out our quote form with your vehicle's make, model, and year, your pickup and delivery locations, and your preferred timeline.
-You'll receive a personalized, all-inclusive quote — typically within a few hours, and always within the same business day.
-There's no obligation, and we don't require payment or a commitment to receive your quote.
+Fill out our quote form with your vehicle details, pickup and delivery locations, and preferred timeline.
+You'll receive an all-inclusive quote typically within a few hours.
+No payment or commitment required.

 2. We Assign a Qualified Driver and Confirm Your Schedule

-Once you approve your quote, we match a vetted driver to your vehicle and route.
-We'll confirm your driver's name, their experience, and the agreed-upon pickup date and estimated delivery window.
-If you have specific scheduling needs — an exact pickup time, a delivery-by date, or coordination with a move — we work with you to accommodate those details.
+Once you approve your quote, we match a vetted driver to your vehicle and route and confirm the pickup date and estimated delivery window.

 3. Pre-Trip Vehicle Inspection and Handoff

-On pickup day, your assigned driver meets you (or your designated contact) at the agreed location.
-Before anything else, you and the driver conduct a thorough walk-around inspection of the vehicle.
-This includes documenting the car's current condition — existing scratches, dents, tire condition, fluid levels, dashboard warning lights, and mileage — with photos and a written checklist.
-Both parties sign off on the inspection report.
-This protects you and the driver by creating a clear, dated record of the vehicle's condition before the trip begins.
+On pickup day, you and the driver conduct a thorough walk-around inspection documenting the car's condition with photos and a written checklist.
+Both parties sign off before the trip begins.

 4. Real-Time GPS Tracking From Pickup to Delivery